The spray and pray phase

 The flip side is just as bad.
 A JD lists a stack of tools I have not used, phrased in language I do not recognise, and I scroll past.
 Then weeks later I realise the role was essentially what I do every day, just described in someone else’s vocabulary.

-Why I started using AI scoring
+Why I started scoring jobs before I applied

 This is where an honest second opinion helps.
 I now run roles I am considering through an AI scoring step before I spend any real time on them.